-10 B2M LP proposes a new earnings sharing mechanism ("ESM") deferral account, effective January 1, 2020, to record any over-earnings realized during any year of the five-year term through B2M LP's transmission revenue.
-B2M LP proposes to share with customers 50% of any earnings that exceed the regulatory return on equity reflected in this Application by more than 100 basis points in any year of the five-year term.

-The use of an ESM will provide protection for customers if forecasts differ from actual results over the five-year period.
-The 100 basis points would satisfy the OEB-defined materiality threshold and have a significant impact on B2M LP's operations.
-It is also consistent with the proposal put forth by HONI in its 2020 to 2022 Transmission credited to a new deferral account that will be put forward for disposition at the time of
+NRLP proposes a new earnings sharing mechanism ("ESM") deferral account, effective January 1, 2020, to record any material over-earnings realized during any year of the five-year term through NRLP's transmission revenue.
+The use of an ESM will provide protection for ratepayers if forecasts differ from actual results.
+The 100 basis points would satisfy the OEB-defined materiality threshold and have an impact on NRLP's operations.